Fast and precise door frame installation without wedging!!!

 In the case of a tall door, the top spreader bar and top templates may be removed.
 The top spreader bar can then be installed below the top templates so that the templates are at the very top of the uprights.
 This puts the top templates at approximately 80” which helps to do tall doors.

 Additional templates may be installed or templates may be removed from the vertical uprights.
 The templates may also be placed anywhere along the uprights.
-As shipped, the JAMBMASTER® is supplied with four left router templates and four right router templates.
-This allows for the jamb to be supported at four points on each side of the door opening.
+As shipped, the JAMBMASTER® is supplied with five left router templates and five right router templates.
+This allows for the jamb to be supported at five points on each side of the door opening.
 Typically this is more than adequate and is usually more support than the typical shimmed installation.

 The JAMBMASTER® is used to prepare the door opening.
 It may be used to prepare the opening for any type of door.
 Most prehung doors are consistently manufactured and work very well with the JAMBMASTER®.

 The JAMBMASTER® cannot be used for windows.
 Windows are typically not shimmed or wedged into place but are simply hung from a flange around the outside of the window.